 The Conduct of Clinical Studies according to ICH and the applicable EU regulations

-The GCP-Basic-Training applies to clinical trial staff with GCP training older than two years.
+The GCP-Basic-Training applies to clinical trial staff without previous GCP training.

 Content and Objective of the Course